AdobeDocs/marketo.pt-BR/help/marketo/product-docs/marketo-sales-insight/actions/faq/does-sales-insight-actions-have-an-iphone-or-android-app.md

 # As ações do Sales Insight têm um aplicativo iPhone ou Android? {#does-sales-insight-actions-have-an-iphone-or-android-app}

-No momento, as Ações de insights de vendas não têm um aplicativo iPhone ou Android. É algo que esperamos acrescentar no futuro.
+No momento, as Ações do Sales Insight não têm um aplicativo iPhone ou Android. É algo que esperamos acrescentar no futuro.